visual-learning/object-localization/README.md

 conda env create -f environment.yml
 ```

+If this doesn't work, feel free to install the latest versions of these libraries using pip/conda.
 You will be using this environment for future assignments as well.

 ### Data setup